 This gluten-free and vegetarian Indian curry calls for only a handful of ingredients.
 I will be separating Curry and Tadka(tempering) ingredients.
-I'll be sharing tips and best substitutes if you haven't gotten all the ingredients for tempering the Kadhi.
+I'll share tips and best substitutes if you haven't gotten all the ingredients for tempering the Kadhi.
 Last but not least, Gujarati Kadhi is cooked and served without turmeric.
 Adding Turmeric is usually a personal choice.

-- Plain Yogurt: I highly recommend using full fat creamy yogurt.
-No you can't use Greek yogurt for Kadhi.
+- Plain Yogurt: I highly recommend using full-fat creamy yogurt.
+No, you can't use Greek yogurt for Kadhi.